 The San Francisco Department of the Environment (SF Environment) creates visionary policies and innovative programs that promote social equity, protect human health, and lead the way toward a sustainable future.
 We put our mission into action by mobilizing communities and providing the resources needed to safeguard our homes, our city, and ultimately our planet.

 The past year, many accolades came our way—from being named Greenest City in North America to receiving a United Nations award for best green building policies of any city in the world.
 We envision a future where all buildings are green, all jobs have green components, and sustainability is embedded in everything we do.
-To move our vision forward and continue modeling the behavior we want to see, SF Environment is moving to a new space designed to achieve LEED Platinum where we can serve more residents, businesses and visitors.
+To move our vision forward and continue modeling the behavior we want to see, SF Environment has moved to a new space designed to achieve LEED Platinum where we can serve more residents, businesses and visitors.

 The Biodiversity program collaborates with partners on nature conservation strategies and policies.
 We facilitate sustainable restoration and stewardship of our wild lands and wildlife habitats, and educate the public about our living natural heritage and local ecological stewardship opportunities.